jaisondasika/fingerprint-smart-lock/README.md

 # Fingerprint Smart Lock

 An Arduino based smart lock that also controls a LED strip.
-The LEDs react to you based on how close you are to the door and play a fun animation when it is unlocked!
-This also features anti-theft mode, which alarms if the door is broken open, and anti-pick mode, which vibrates the servo to make lockpicking impossible when it detects it!
+The LEDs react to you based on how close you are to the door and play a fun animation when unlocked!
+This also features anti-theft mode, which alarms if the door is broken open, and anti-pick mode, which vibrates the servo to make lockpicking impossible when detected!

 ![img](https://github.com/jaisondasika/fingerprint-smart-lock/blob/main/teaser.gif)